PROFILE

 ART HISTORY Since my early days at art school I have continued to read and enjoy art history and visiting exhibitions.
 Growing up in East Anglia, local heroes include John Constable, Thomas Gainsborough, Alfred Munnings, Edward Seago and Leonard Squirrel but Iooking further afield, the Dutch School, JMW Turner, the French Impressionists and John Singer Sargent all feature in my top ten.
 I could reel off at least a hundred others’ but I’ll spare you that !

-COLLEGE : I was at art college from 1968-1974 and bucked the trend, finding Abstract Expressionism rather dull.
+COLLEGE : I was at art college from 1968-1974 and bucked the trend, finding neither Abstract Expressionism or Minimalism to my taste.
 By contrast, Pop Art was accessible and as a young graphics student, I particularly liked the work of David Hockney, Peter Blake, Roy Lichtenstein and Eduardo Paolozzi, in particular.
-When I progressed onto the graphics course, illustrators, David Gentleman, Paul Hogarth and Paul Wright inspired me.
+When I progressed onto the graphics course, illustrators, Andrew Dodds, David Gentleman, Paul Hogarth and Paul Wright inspired me.

 3. What does your work signify or represent ?